If the lifejacket doesn’t say “US Coast Guard Approved” or “USCG approved,” you can assume it’s not safe. Always check the label. #lifeguardyourchild

 Please feel free to use our messaging or create your own.
 To use our messaging, all you have to do is copy the messages we’ve provided below and insert the appropriate photo into whichever social media site you prefer to use.
 We do ask that you keep #LifeguardYourChild in the message.

-Water safety messages to share:
+Water safety messages to share with families:

 Drownings can happen in less than two minutes AND with many people around. #lifeguardyourchild